Lemonnycodes/Lemonnycodes/README.md

 🌱 Currently, I am focusing on **MERN STACK**, **Power BI**

-🔮 Muggle by day, Wizard by code, casting code spells with the precision of a Lumos Maxima incantation.
+🔮 Muggle by day, Wizard by code, casting code spells with the precision of  Lumos Maxima incantation.

 ✨ Remember, the magic is in the code!